 The Winona State Nursing Club is designed to serve as a social support system for those majoring in nursing and to promote fundraising efforts and community service activities by nursing students.
-The Nursing Club assists with the Pinning Recognition Ceremony, Oath of Honor Ceremony and has class officers and a nursing faculty advisor.
-Membership includes junior and senior nursing students.
+The Nursing Club assists with the Pinning Recognition Ceremony and has class officers and a nursing faculty advisor.
+Membership includes any pre-nursing students and junior and senior nursing students.